dimitrilahaye/Tiny-Panda-MVC/README.md

 ### ![ ](http://dl-multimedias.net/img/tiny_panda.gif) <i class="icon-cog"></i>Coming Soon

 > - Update the README with TestController and the last updates
 >
-> - More than one parameter by route
->
 > - Implement the configuration of method GET, POST, etc. for the route
 >